microwalk-project/Microwalk/docs/introduction.md

     }
 }
 ```
-If an attacker is able to tell apart which line of code is executed, they immediately learn a key bit.
+If an attacker is able to distinguish which line of code is executed, they immediately learn a key bit.

 **Leaking memory access:**
 ```c